-Russian Agent Maria Butina To Be Sentenced In Federal Court On Friday
+Russian Agent Maria Butina Sentenced To 18 Months Following Guilty Plea

-A Russian woman who plotted to infiltrate conservative political circles and open back-channel lines of communication as part of an unofficial influence campaign is to be sentenced in federal court on Friday.
+A Russian woman who plotted to infiltrate conservative political circles and open back channel lines of communication as part of an unofficial influence campaign was sentenced to 18 months in prison on Friday.

 Maria Butina pleaded guilty in December to one count of conspiracy to act as a Russian agent in the U.S. without registering with the Justice Department.
-She faces up to five years in prison, although the final decision on sentencing rests with U.S. District Court Judge Tanya S. Chutkan.
+She faced up to five years in prison.

+U.S. District Court Judge Tanya S. Chutkan ordered the 18-month sentence and said Butina would receive credit for the roughly nine months she has already served.

+Butina said in court that she had "harmed the American people" by failing to register as a foreign agent and said she would have registered if she had known that was required.

+She said before the sentencing that her apology would never be enough to make up for her mistake, which caused discord between two countries she said she loves — the United States and Russia.

+"Now I beg for mercy, and the chance to go home and restart my life," Butina said.

 Butina's case has been handled separately from special counsel Robert Mueller's Russia investigation.
-But like Mueller's probe, it has exposed the various ways Moscow tries to influence American politics and policy.
+But like Mueller's probe, it has exposed the various ways that Moscow tries to influence American politics and policy.

 Butina was arrested by the FBI in July and has been in federal custody since.
-She is currently being held in solitary confinement in an Alexandria, Va., detention center outside Washington, D.C.
+She is being held in solitary confinement in an Alexandria, Va., detention center outside Washington, D.C.

 But even before those claims, Butina attracted public scrutiny through the use of her professed interest in gun rights and American politics to establish relationships with senior members of the National Rifle Association and the Republican Party.

-Her boyfriend, longtime GOP fundraiser and NRA supporter Paul Erickson, played a prominent role in Butina's outreach to Republicans, including the Trump campaign.
+Her boyfriend, longtime GOP fundraiser and NRA supporter Paul Erickson, played a prominent role in Butina's outreach to Republicans, including Donald Trump's campaign.

 Erickson, who is more than 20 years Butina's senior, is facing federal investment fraud charges in a separate case.

-According to Butina's plea deal, she conspired with a Russian government official, Alexander Torshin, to collect information and open unofficial lines of communication with influential and powerful Americans, and to use those connections to Russia's advantage.
+According to Butina's plea deal, she conspired with a Russian government official, Alexander Torshin, to collect information and open unofficial lines of communication with influential and powerful Americans and to use those connections to Russia's advantage.

 Here's what the government wrote in its sentencing memo.